 '''

 scrapy crawl myspider -s LOG_FILE=scrapy.log

 '''

 2. Settings per-spider

 Spiders (See the Spiders chapter for reference) can define their own settings that will take precedence and override the project ones.
-One way to do so is by setting their custom\settings attribute:
+They can do so by setting their custom\settings attribute: